 - If customers log in to the service, ensure policies are in place to prevent risks when opening up networks, such as enforcing password security and implementing two-factor authentication

 - Destroy confidential information in a timely and safe manner.

 Of course, it isn’t just the financial information of customers that need protection.
 Financial information belonging to the business should also be kept and disposed of under strict security conditions.

 Here at Shred Station, we specialise in the destruction of confidential data and do so on behalf of many financial institutions across the UK.
 We are highly accredited and cover all types of paper records and digital media.
 This includes customer records, account details, application forms, cheques, documents provided as proof of ID, CCTV tapes, data storage devices, and even computers.
-Your materials can be shredded on-site at your premises, or the materials can be taken away for prompt destruction at one of our state-of-the-art shredding depots.
+We can destroy your materials on-site at your premises, or we can take the materials away for prompt destruction at one of our state-of-the-art shredding depots.